top of page

 By giving you a referral, your client has put a lot of trust in you!

-Keep them in the loop and let them know what happened (Think Advisor).
+Keep them in the loop and let them know what happens (Think Advisor).

-By keeping them in the loop, you can strengthen their trust in you, and they’ll likely give you referrals in the future.
+By keeping them in the loop, you show them that you value their referrals and you're doing your best to give their friends a good experience too.
+They’ll likely give you more referrals in the future.

 These tips are here for you, not to complicate your efforts but to give you ideas of how to better create a culture of receiving referrals.